hrvojeBencik/notify/README.md

-# All In One App

-I made this mobile application using Flutter.
-Yhe app will probably not be uploaded to the PlayStore and the AppStore, so I will use it for my needs only.
-It is called All In One because it contains To-Do list, Shopping list and Calendar with reminder, basically every feature I need in day to day use.
+# Notify

+Notify is the mobile application for everyday use.
+It is note taking app with some other functionalities, such as calendar with reminder, separated to-do list and shopping list for easier navigation and organization(I found it useful for me in everyday use).
+The app is different from other note taking applications with its simplicity and it is very lightweight and fast.
+The data is stored on the device only, so no interent connection is needed and also your data is private.

 ## Technology

-For this project I used Flutter.
-For state management I used Provider package and for offline storage I used shared_preferences.
-I used SQLite at the beggining of the development, but I realised there is no need for it and switched to shared_prefreneces.
+Project is made using Flutter.
+For state management I used Provider package and shared_preferences for offline storage.
+I used SQLite at the beggining of the development, but after realising there is no need for it I switched to shared_prefreneces.

 ### Plans for the future

-For the future I have few ideas and features that I would like to add.
-Also icon and splash screen will be set.
+In the future there is a plan for online backup of the data, so user can have data on other devices as well.
+Second idea is the way of monetizing the app, it will probably be trough optional donations.

 ### Screenshots
 #### To-Do List - Screen